How To Eat Smoked Oysters

 There are two types of smoked oysters.

-Store-Bought Oysters: come in a tin or can and can be used in a variety of dishes.
+Store-bought oysters come in a tin or can and can be used in various dishes.

 How To Smoke Your Oysters At Home